 The creator of the Museum

-He has written six books concerning ancient Greek technology.
+Furthermore, he has written six books regarding ancient Greek technology.